kthohr/stats/README.md

 <br>

-All of these functions have matrix-based equivalents using Armadillo objects.
+All of these functions have matrix-based equivalents using Armadillo, Blaze, and Eigen dense matrices.

 * The pdf, cdf, and quantile functions can take matrix-valued arguments.
 For example,